Technology

 Google Access

-In addition to a Chromebook each student will be provided a Shaker Heights Schools Google for Education account.
+In addition to a Chromebook, each student will be provided a Shaker Heights Schools Google for Education account.
 Google services are provided to students based on their grade level.

 -